Atmospheric electricity: History

-Sparks drawn from electrical machines and from Leyden jars suggested to early experimenters Hauksbee, Newton, Wall, Nollet, and Gray that lightning was caused by electric discharges.
+Sparks drawn from electrical machines and from Leyden jars suggested to early experimenters Francis Hauksbee, Isaac Newton, Jean-Antoine Nollet, and Stephen Gray that lightning was caused by electric discharges.
 In 1708, Dr. William Wall was one of the first to observe that spark discharges resembled miniature lightning, after observing the sparks from a charged piece of amber.

 Benjamin Franklin's experiments showed that electrical phenomena of the atmosphere were not fundamentally different from those produced in the laboratory, by listing many similarities between electricity and lightning.
 By 1749, Franklin observed lightning to possess almost all the properties observable in electrical machines.

 In July 1750, Franklin hypothesized that electricity could be taken from clouds via a tall metal aerial with a sharp point.
 Before Franklin could carry out his experiment, in 1752 Thomas-François Dalibard erected a 40 ft iron rod at Marly-la-Ville, near Paris, drawing sparks from a passing cloud.
 With ground-insulated aerials, an experimenter could bring a grounded lead with an insulated wax handle close to the aerial, and observe a spark discharge from the aerial to the grounding wire.
 In May 1752, Dalibard affirmed that Franklin's theory was correct.

 Around June 1752, Franklin reportedly performed his famous kite experiment.
-The kite experiment was repeated by Romas, who drew from a metallic string sparks 9 ft long, and by Cavallo, who made many important observations on atmospheric electricity.
-Lemonnier (1752) also reproduced Franklin's experiment with an aerial, but substituted the ground wire with some dust particles (testing attraction).
+The kite experiment was repeated by Romas, who drew from a metallic string sparks 9 ft long, and by Tiberius Cavallo, who made many important observations on atmospheric electricity.
+L. G. Lemonnier (1752) also reproduced Franklin's experiment with an aerial, but substituted the ground wire with some dust particles (testing attraction).
 He went on to document the fair weather condition, the clear-day electrification of the atmosphere, and its diurnal variation.
-Beccaria (1775) confirmed Lemonnier's diurnal variation data and determined that the atmosphere's charge polarity was positive in fair weather.
-Saussure (1779) recorded data relating to a conductor's induced charge in the atmosphere.
+Giovanni Battista Beccaria (1775) confirmed Lemonnier's diurnal variation data and determined that the atmosphere's charge polarity was positive in fair weather.
+Horace-Bénédict de Saussure (1779) recorded data relating to a conductor's induced charge in the atmosphere.
 Saussure's instrument (which contained two small spheres suspended in parallel with two thin wires) was a precursor to the electrometer.
 Saussure found that the atmospheric electrification under clear weather conditions had an annual variation, and that it also varied with height.
-In 1785, Coulomb discovered the electrical conductivity of air.
+In 1785, Charles-Augustin de Coulomb discovered the electrical conductivity of air.
 His discovery was contrary to the prevailing thought at the time, that the atmospheric gases were insulators (which they are to some extent, or at least not very good conductors when not ionized).
-Erman (1804) theorized that the Earth was negatively charged, and Peltier (1842) tested and confirmed Erman's idea.
+Paul Herman (1804) theorized that the Earth was negatively charged, and Jean Charles Athanase Peltier (1842) tested and confirmed Erman's idea.